-- Spanish passport eligibility
+- Benefits of getting a Spanish passport

-- How to apply for a Spanish passport
+- Applying for a passport in Spain

-- Renewing or replacing a passport
+- Renewing or replacing a passport in Spain

 There are 4 types of Spanish passports: